Who's Lila?

-Who's Lila? is played from the perspective of the protagonist, William, a teenager who finds it "difficult to express emotions" and has to make "a conscious decision each time [he] moves a muscle".
-The game features a nonlinear narrative surrounding the disappearance of classmate Tanya Kennedy, as William must act naturally in the face of suspicion from classmates and authorities as the last person who saw her alive.
-The player is required to make branching choices through multiple playthroughs to discover multiple endings that provide greater insight into several emerging mysteries in the game, including the circumstances of Tanya's disappearance, the deeper aspects of William's psyche, and the identity of the titular Lila.

 Gameplay

 Who's Lila is an adventure game played in two sections across a split-screen user interface.
 On the left-hand side of the screen, the player controls movement and interaction with the game world.
 On the right-hand side, the player manipulates a close-up representation of their face.
 During opportune moments in dialog with characters, the player influences the response given, or reactions to the player, by manually manipulating parts of their face using the cursor.
-The game uses a "neural network-powered emotion detection" to determine one of six emotions represented: happy, scared, surprised, sad, angry, or neutral.
+The game uses a "neural network-powered emotion detection" to determine one of seven emotions represented: happy, scared, surprised, sad, angry, disgusted, or neutral.
 Player choices are complicated by the use of a time limit and moving facial features to add challenge to expressing the desired emotion, although an 'easy mode' provides players with the option to remove these from the game.

 Who's Lila? also integrates elements similar to an alternate reality game as players complete puzzles using elements extraneous to the game, including the use of information from social media pages depicting fictional characters, and a separate program to run parallel to the game to unlock certain events.
 The game also features nonlinear gameplay requiring players to restart the game multiple times, with previous endings being depicted by tarot cards that can be used with a character in the game to offer additional insight on the mysteries of the game.
 The game features 15 endings, although additional hidden endings are available.